House of Béthune

 The House of Bethune (Maison de Béthune [mɛzɔ̃ də betyn]) is a French noble house from the province of Artois in the north of France whose proven filiation dates back to Guillaume de Béthune who made his will in 1213.
-This family became extinct in 1807 with Maximilien-Alexandre de Béthune, duke of Sully.
+This family became extinct in 1807 with Maximilien-Alexandre de Béthune, Duke of Sully (1784-1807).

 There are other families called de Bethune or Bethune, but their links with the house of Bethune are not proven.
+One of them, Béthune-Hesdigneul family, has the princely title since 1781, recognized both in France and Belgium.

 The original House of Béthune

-Lords of Béthune and Advocates of Arras
+Lords of Béthune and advocates of Arras

 In 1639 André Du Chesne gave a lineage that went back to 1037, but the proven filiation dates back to Guillaume de Béthune called "Le Roux" who made his will in 1213 and died soon after.